Susan Boyle

-Life and career
+In 2012, she released a version of "The Winner Takes It All" as the lead single from her fourth studio album, Standing Ovation: The Greatest Songs from the Stage (2012).
+Her life and success was the subject to the musical theatre production I Dreamed a Dream: The Musical (2012) in which Boyle was portrayed by actress Elaine C. Smith, and in July 2013 she embarked on her first solo concert tour across Europe and North America.
+On 13 May 2012, she performed at Windsor Castle for the Queen's Diamond Jubilee Pageant singing "Mull of Kintyre", and performed it at the Opening Ceremony of the 2014 Commonwealth Games on 23 July in front of the Queen.
+In 2012, she also recorded a posthumous duet with Elvis Presley, "O Come, All Ye Faithful" for her Christmas themed album, Home for Christmas (2013).
+Her sixth album, Hope was released in October 2014, and was followed by her seventh album, A Wonderful World (2016) before beginning a hiatus.

-Early life and childhood
+In 2019, Boyle celebrated a career spanning ten years with a compilation album titled Ten together with a tour.
+During this period, Boyle continued to keep a low profile amongst health concerns and complications, including suffering a stroke in 2022.
+In May 2025, Boyle returned to the recording studio and announced her comeback.
+Considered a "significant figure in the music industry" and one of the most successful recording artists of the 21st century, her accolades include two Grammy Award and Billboard Music Award nominations, a World Music Award, a Japan Gold Disc Award, a Scottish Music Award, and the recipient of three Guinness World Records.

-Boyle was raised in Blackburn, West Lothian.
-Her father, Patrick Boyle, was a miner and veteran of the Second World War who also worked as a singer at the Bishop's Blaize; her mother Bridget was a shorthand typist.
-Both her parents were born in Motherwell, Lanarkshire, but also had family links to County Donegal in Ireland.
-Born when her mother was aged 45 years, Boyle was the youngest of four brothers and five sisters.
-She was raised thinking that she had been briefly deprived of oxygen during a difficult birth resulting in a learning disability.
-However, she was told in 2012–13 that she had been misdiagnosed and is on the Autism spectrum with an IQ "above average".
-Boyle says she was bullied as a child.
+Early life

-After leaving school with few qualifications, Boyle took part in government training programmes, and performed at local venues.
+Boyle grew up in Blackburn, West Lothian, Scotland.
+Her father, Patrick Boyle, was a miner and veteran of World War II and her mother Bridget was a shorthand typist.
+Both of her parents were born in Motherwell, Scotland but also had family links to County Donegal in Ireland.
+Born when her mother was aged 45 years, she was the youngest of four brothers and five sisters.
+She grew up thinking that she had been briefly deprived of oxygen during a difficult birth resulting in a learning disability.
+However, she was told in 2012–13 that she had been misdiagnosed and is on the autism spectrum with an IQ "above average".
+She says she was bullied as a child.
+After leaving school with few qualifications, Susan Boyle took part in government training programmes, and performed at local venues.